gbmhunter/blog/content/programming/general/crcs-cyclic-redundancy-checks.md

 ## Start Value

-A value of all 0's or all 1's are common start values for CRC calculations (e.g. 0x0000 and 0xFFFF for a 16-bit CRC calculations).
+A value of all 0's or all 1's are common start values for CRC calculations (e.g. `0x0000` and `0xFFFF` for a 16-bit CRC calculations).

 Start values that are not 0 are better at detecting errors if the message begins with one or more bits that are 0.

 ## MSB-first vs. LSB-first

-The least-significant-bit first CRC algorithm is slightly simpler to implement in software/firmware, however the most-significant-bit first algorithm is easier to conceptulise.
+The least-significant-bit first CRC algorithm is slightly simpler to implement in software/firmware, however the most-significant-bit first algorithm is easier to conceptualize.

 ## Properties Of CRCs